Graduate Student FAQs

-What is the difference between the Undergraduate College Admissions Office and the School of Professional and Graduate Studies?
+What is the difference between the Undergraduate College Admissions Office and the Office of Professional and Graduate Studies?

-The Undergraduate College Admissions Office works only with students applying to undergraduate degree programs at the Riverdale Campus.
+The Undergraduate College Office of Admission works with students applying to undergraduate degree programs at the Riverdale Campus.

 Is there an application fee for all graduate programs?

 None of our graduate or professional programs require an application fee.

 What time do graduate nursing courses begin and when are they offered?